The ‘living wage’ fallacy

 The possibility of extension is what spells doom for most small businesses who do not have cash on hand to pay for their expenses without taking in revenue.
 As one owner of a brewery has expressed;

 Breweries typically have one to three months of expenses on hand.
 But when revenues drop 60 to 70%, you can’t sustain that beyond eight weeks.
 Unless they can get really creative for capitalization, government help is not a long-term option.
 I’m glad the SBA loan is forgivable, but the option to take on additional loans is not good

 About 150,000 craft brewery workers have been furloughed showing how tight funds are.
-While the government Small business loan was of help, it would not be a big fix in the long run.
+While the government Small business loan was of help, it would not be a fix for the long run.
 Breweries need to be able to open their taprooms to stay in business because even though they make money doing deliveries, that is not sustainable in the long run.
-Tap rooms are the lifeline of the brewery business.
+Taprooms are the lifeline of the brewery business.

 But in addition to the loss in taproom business, craft breweries are also being hurt by regulation.
-In Minnesota craft breweries are limited to only selling growlers and crowlers, but customers are preferring to buy the packaged 12 to 64 ounce containers that are only sold in liquor stores.
-Additionally large breweries cannot even sell those growlers or crowlers according to the Surly law which limits on-site sales to those breweries producing 250,000 barrels or less per year.
-Making amendments to some of these laws, like allowing breweries to sell in the 12 to 64 ounce containers, would go a long way to ensuring their survival during the pandemic.
+In Minnesota craft breweries are limited to only selling growlers and crowlers, but customers are preferring to buy the packaged 12 to 64-ounce containers that are only sold in liquor stores.
+Additionally, large breweries cannot even sell those growlers or crowlers according to a Minnesota law that allows off-site sale only for breweries producing less than 20,000 barrels of beer a year.
+Making amendments to some of these laws, like allowing breweries to sell in the 12 to 64-ounce containers, would go a long way to ensuring their survival during the pandemic.